The easiest way to play football

 Word of mouth at the pitch

-This is the old school method and it still works.
+This is the old-school method and it still works.
 Go to a venue like Soccer Pro or Polo during peak hours (weekday evenings, 7 to 10 PM) and watch the games.
 Talk to the reception staff.
 They usually know which groups play regularly and can point you toward a team that needs an extra player.
 Some venues have bulletin boards or LINE groups for their regular community.

 Bangkok is spread out, and traffic means that a venue 15 kilometers away can take over an hour to reach.
-Choosing a pitch close to where you live or work matters more than finding the theoretically "best" venue in the city.
+Picking a pitch close to where you live or work matters more than finding the theoretically "best" venue in the city.

 Both venues are walkable from BTS Sala Daeng or MRT Lumphini, which makes them the most accessible options for anyone living along the Silom or Sukhumvit BTS lines.

-On Nut and south: the value play
+On Nut and south

 The format